madslundt/NetCoreMicroservicesSample/README.md

 - **Infrastructure**: Infrastructure for microservices (eg. setup RabbitMQ, Consul, Logging, etc.)

 ### Infrastructure
-Infrastructure contains the logic for the different services and keeps most of the boiler code away from our services.
+Infrastructure contains the logic for the different services and keeps most of the boiler code hidden from the services.

 #### Consul
 Consul is used as service discovery.
 This is used by the services and the API gateway in order to call other services by name/id, rather than by uri.